beyondessential/tamanu/README.md

 The Tamanu desktop app needs a lan server running to operate correctly.
 For local development, this can just be another process on the same host.

+#### Prerequisite
+1. Start `sync-server`
+2. Duplicate `lan/config/local.example` as new file `config/local.json`.
+3. Create db `tamanu-lan` or customised name, new db can be with or without owner.
+4. Store db name, root username, password or db owner credentials to `config/local.json` db config.

+#### Run

 ```bash
 $ yarn lan-start-dev